The way that the MOT test works in England, Scotland and Wales changed on Sunday 20 May 2018.

 - daytime running lights on vehicles first used from 1 March 2018 (most of these vehicles will have their first MOT in 2021 when they’re 3 years old)

-There will be other smaller changes to how some items are checked.
+There are other smaller changes to how some items are checked.
 Your MOT centre will be able to tell you about these.

 4. The MOT certificate will change

-The design of the MOT certificate will change.
+The design of the MOT certificate has changed.

-It will list any defects under the new categories, so they’re clear and easy to understand.
+It lists any defects under the new categories, so they’re clear and easy to understand.

-The service to check the MOT history of a vehicle will be updated to reflect the changes.
+The service to check the MOT history of a vehicle has been updated to reflect the changes.

 5. Some vehicles over 40 years old won’t need an MOT

-Cars, vans, motorcycles and other light passenger vehicles won’t need to have an MOT if they’re over 40 years old and have not been substantially changed (PDF, 62.8KB).
+Cars, vans, motorcycles and other light passenger vehicles won’t need to have an MOT if they’re over 40 years old and have not been substantially changed.

-At the moment, only vehicles first built before 1960 are exempt from needing an MOT.
+Until now, only vehicles first built before 1960 were exempt from needing an MOT.

-When the rules change on 20 May 2018, vehicles won’t need an MOT from the 40th anniversary of when they were registered.
+Now the rules have changed, vehicles won’t need an MOT from the 40th anniversary of when they were registered or manufactured.
 You can check the date the vehicle was registered online.

 If a car was first registered on 31 May 1978, it won’t need an MOT from 31 May 2018.